Image

 Fun Floss Picks

-As your child matures, it can be helpful to encourage them to begin to master the skills needed to floss their teeth on their own by offering them floss picks specifically made for kids.
+As your child matures, it can be helpful to encourage them to begin mastering the skills needed to floss their teeth on their own by offering them floss picks specifically made for kids.
 Floss picks for kids are designed with bright colors and come in the shape of fun characters to help make the activity of flossing something your kids look forward to each day.
 These should only be used with adult supervision, of course, but they can make flossing a lot easier for new flossers.

 Flavored Fluoride Floss